 The Football Crónicas is a not-for-profit book of football-themed writing from Latin America.

 The book began life as pub talk between two mates (Tim Girven and Jethro Soutar), but quickly evolved and picked up momentum; before they knew what they were doing, they were in the thick of a major literary trend and being granted permissions to publish some of the most outstanding writing they'd ever come across.
-Here's a blog post about how the book came into being.

 At the the book's core are 11 crónicas.
 The crónica is a hybrid writing form that combines journalism and storytelling, and is sometimes called creative non-fiction in English, or New Journalism (as pioneered by the likes of Norman Mailer, Truman Capote, Hunter S Thompson and Tom Wolfe in the 1960s).
 There is boom in crónica writing in Latin America at the moment, heralded by many as the Second Latin American Boom, the first boom having featured Gabriel García Márquez, Mario Vargas Llosa et al.